OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 unregisterReceiver(myReceiver);
 ```

-Note that Android apps don’t need to be running to receive intents; the system starts apps automatically when a relevant intent is raised.
+Note that the system starts an app with the registered receiver automatically when a relevant intent is raised.

 After receiving an implicit intent, Android will list all apps that have registered a given action in their filters.
 If more than one app has registered for the same action, Android will prompt the user to select from the list of available apps.